oktadev/okta-blog/_source/_posts/2019-11-19-secure-kafka-java.md

 }
 ```

 This class creates a `ProducerFactory` which knows how to create producers based on the configurations you provided.
-You’ve also specified to connect to your local Kafka broker and to serialize both the key and the values with `String`.
+You've also specified to connect to your local Kafka broker and to serialize both the key and the values with `String`.

 You also declared a `KafkaTemplate` bean to perform high-level operations on your producer.
 In other words, the template is able to do operations such as sending a message to a topic and efficiently hides under-the-hood details from you.